 Please note that these courses are not eligible for Student Finance England (SFE) funding, so you will need to have the funds in place if you are made an offer.
 All students who are offered a place are required to provide the name of a guarantor before commencing the course.

-International students can take part in the courses under a standard 6 month visitor visa, a student route visa is not required.
+International students can take part in the course under a standard 6-month visitor visa; a student route visa is not required.

 Institution code: Not applicable